acapizzi/afi-scraper/README.md

 - [x] Bug: inheriting last serieslist codes for all details
 - [ ] Finish get-document module
 - [ ] Finish document network module
-- [ ] Package into containers for parallel deployment of multiple scrapers
+- [ ] Package into containers
+- [ ] Docker Compose
+- [ ] Option for writing to sqlite or postgres rather than flat files
-- [ ] Add UML diagram
+- [ ] UI for monitoring scraping progress, container health